HapyM3al/my_mikrotik/README.md

 ## freeradius

 some freeradius config and how to manage users better and verify auth.
 This can be used for 802.1X and hotspot/dhcp etc. Tested with hotspot,login and 802.1X.
 Works alright.

+## elastiflow

+This is python script to grab the threats from elastiflow table and make an mikrotik blacklist.
+Its using last days data gte now-1d/d until lte now/d in elastisearch terms.
+I have croned to run every 6 hours.
+Basically it does query and then first deletes old entries via ssh then iterates all entries size 100 and already desc order so all need to do is add an account update account info for ssh and that is it.
+Change the elastiflow elasticsearch endpoint to your needs, im running it on docker so localhost and cronned locally.
+Then also my docker-compose config.
+(12 cores, 32gb ram and 600gb disk).